PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 What Happens if Your Claim is Successful?

-Once PSA Finance UK finds merit in your claim, then you will be offered compensation or a refund, but only for the difference caused by the hidden commission fees and overinflated costs.
+Once PSA Finance UK finds merit in your claim, you will be offered compensation or a refund, but only for the difference caused by the hidden commission fees and overinflated costs.
 Hence, the refund can also be in the form of a reduction in future payments if the car finance agreement is still ongoing.
 In addition, if your claim is about the unfair interest rate or other contract terms, then the PSA can also reduce the amount you owe them.

 What Happens if Your Claim is Denied?